 What Beech Lodge excels at is working with children who require a lot of nurturing, over-learning and patience to unlock their potential.
 Children with social & emotional difficulties, specific learning difficulties, sensory integration difficulties, attachment and trauma-related difficulties, and those who have been fostered or adopted from the care system all areas of considerable strength and knowledge.

 No. Nearly all of our children have had continual 1-1 support at their previous schools and it has been because they were falling behind in class.
 Our children are placed in very small classes where they are all working at the same or very similar levels to each other.
-It is important that our children work together in small groups as it facilitates social and peer-group interaction essential for developing the whole child.
+It is important that our children work together in small groups as it facilitates social and peer-group interaction as well as increased confidence and self esteem essential for developing the whole child.

 We will always be a small school with a high teacher/pupil ratio as that is what makes the learning experience at Beech Lodge so successful.
 We anticipate when full being around 100 children.
 The school has already exceeded all of our expectations in terms of interest from parents, educationalists and LEA’s – there is clearly a need for alternative schools like Beech Lodge.
 Once we are full and bursting at the seams maybe we will consider opening more schools in other parts of the country!